MarkJohnstoneGitHub/VBA-IDictionary/README.md

 The VBA-IDictionary provides interfaces for the dictionary implementations provided, allowing for the easy transition when switching between dictionary implementations.  i.e. It allows for programming to an interface instead to a particular implementation which can be advantageous for unit testing etc.

-Added support for keys of LongLong data type which is only availablue using the DictionaryKeyVluePair.cls IDictionary implementation and compatibile with VBA 7.
-This also allows using LongPtr as keys as they are converted to LongLong or Long data types for earlier versions.
+Added support for keys of LongLong data type which is only availablue using the DictionaryKeyVluePair.cls IScriptingDictionary implementation and compatibile with VBA 7.
+This also allows using LongPtr as keys as they are converted to the LongLong or Long data type for VB6.

-Significant performance compared to other VBA dictionary implementations, and in some scenerios provides a significant performance over the Scripting.Dictionary.
+Significant performance compared to other VBA dictionary implementations, and in some scenerios provides a significant performance over the MS Runtime Scripting.Dictionary.

 ## Performance